Michael Heseltine: Thenford gardens and arboretum

 The Heseltines purchased Thenford House and its grounds in 1976.
-The house was bought privately with the aid of a large loan, and they are thought to have paid around £750,000 (approximately £4.5m at 2016 prices), and to have spent a similar sum on renovating the property.
+The house was bought privately with the aid of a large loan, and they are thought to have paid around £750,000 (approximately £7.58m at 2025, RPI prices), and to have spent a similar sum on renovating the property.
 They also own a number of farms in the area.

 Over the next 25 years they restored 40 acre of woodland together with the walled garden, medieval fish-ponds, and a 2 acre lake.
 There is also a sculpture garden, which includes a large bronze bust of Lenin, from Latvia.
 At the turn of the century they decided to create various ornamental features in the garden and increase the range of trees and shrubs in the arboretum.
 Covering over 70 acre the arboretum is stocked with over 3,000 different species.
 Their arboretum was featured in a one-off documentary on BBC Two in December 2005.
 In October 2016 the Heseltines were featured on BBC's Gardeners' World, discussing their garden at Thenford House, parts of which were modelled after the gardens at Château de Villandry.
 The garden is open to the public by appointment only.